chromeos/chromeos.dev/pages/en/web/desktop-progressive-web-apps.md

 : The [Screen Enumeration API](https://github.com/webscreens/screen-enumeration/blob/master/EXPLAINER.md) and the [Window Placement API](https://github.com/webscreens/window-placement/blob/master/EXPLAINER.md) are two complimentary APIs that, when used together, allow web apps to understand what displays are available and open and position windows programmatically across those screens.
 With these APIs, web apps like presentations with speaker notes, multi-window dashboards, or canvases with toolbars.

 File Handling
 : The [File Handling API](https://github.com/WICG/file-handling/blob/master/explainer.md) allows installed PWAs to register their ability to handle (read, stream, edit) files with given MIME types and/or file extensions.
-This API allows installed PWAs to show up in native file systems’ “open with…” dialogs when opening a file, and allow users to set the PWA as the default application for supported file types.
+This API allows installed PWAs to show up in a platform's file system's “open with…” dialogs when opening a file, and allow users to set the PWA as the default application for supported file types.

 Tabbed Application Mode
 : [Tabbed application mode](https://github.com/w3c/manifest/issues/737) allows developers to specify that their PWA should divide its window into tabs, similar to a tabbed web browser, except that all of the tabs belong to the app (and don’t have a URL bar).